wakib1004/devops-learning/Docker/notes/notes.md

 - An open source container runtime
 - Mac, Windows and Linux support
 - Command line tool (to create and manage containers)
-- "Dockerfile" file format for building container images.
+- Uses Dockerfile format as the instruction set for building container images.

 ## Docker basic commands